Block Image

 }

-DlqEventUtil is a utility class that sends any message in DLQ:
+DlqEventUtil is a utility class that simply sends messages in a DLQ:

 @Component